 In the reviews below, we’ll show you which ones we think are the best you can buy — and which ones are better left on the shelf.

-Our top picks are the ones we’d give to our own pups, and that’s truly the highest praise we can offer.
+Our top picks for the best salmon oil for dogs are the ones we’d give to our own pups, and that’s truly the highest praise we can offer.

 1. Vital Pet Life Salmon Oil Food Supplement — Best Overall

 Vital Pet Life comes in a big pump jar, making it easy for you to dispense the perfect amount into your pup’s food bowl.
 This also makes it less likely you’ll accidentally spill some on yourself and walk around attracting cats all day.

 If you’d rather not use the pump, however, it also sports a flip cap, so you can just squirt some in the bowl that way.